 Host: It is.

 Maria: You know, that’s the best way to Rome.
-So, the walking has lot to do with it also.
+So, walking has a lot to do with it also.
 And you probably know loads of steps, tons of really high.
 You know in Rome just steps and steps and steps, they go on and on and on.
 So, you know, if you want to enjoy a great slice of pizza in Rome or go to the coffee bar and get a great pastry, you know, you have to do these steps and all that which is great because then you’re using a peter calorie.
 But it’s not all about moderation, so you know, moderation, exercising.

-Host: So, when it comes to cooking and your cooking so I’m assuming the ingredients, fresh, rich makes it healthier.
+Host: So, when it comes to cooking and your cooking so I’m assuming the ingredients, fresh, rich make it healthier.
 And good ingredients make it healthy.
 You know, I noticed that all my life.
 I'm in the pursuit of making a perfect pizza all the time, okay?

 Host: And I'm always, you know, scouring the internet for the right amount of salt, the right kind of wheat.
-I have always been using just shredded mozzarella I get from Costco or Walmart or whatever Target, right?
+I have always been using just shredded mozzarella I get from Costco or Walmart or Target, right?

-Host: And you just sprinkle it on okay, but I recently found out that real mozzarella and, you know, from Celani or from some really, really good local brands from, you know, their local area wherever you may be.
+Host: And you just sprinkle it on okay, but I recently found out that real mozzarella and, you know, from Celani or some really, really good local brands from, you know, their local area wherever you may be.
 Mozzarella is so soft you don't need to shred it.
 You just pull it apart.
 It just pulls apart like Play-Doh.